LazYavuz53/instadeep-build/README.md

-## Layout of the SageMaker ModelBuild Project Template
+## Layout of the project repository

-TODO UPDATE ET THE END

 ```
 ├── codebuild-buildspec.yml      # Definition used by AWS CodeBuild to run CI jobs